1986–87 FA Cup

 The 1986–87 FA Cup was the 106th season of the world's oldest football knockout competition, the FA Cup.
 The competition was won by Coventry City, who beat Tottenham Hotspur 3–2, after extra-time, in the final at Wembley Stadium.
 It was Tottenham's only defeat in eight finals up to that point.
 The tournament started in August 1986, with non-league teams competing in the qualifying rounds.

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 28 places available in the first round.

+The winners from the fourth qualifying round were Southport, Caernarfon Town, Spennymoor United, Whitby Town, Nuneaton Borough, Chorley, Stafford Rangers, Boston United, Kettering Town, Halesowen Town, Bishop's Stortford, Woodford Town, Bromsgrove Rovers, Chelmsford City, Enfield, Wealdstone, Aylesbury United, Welling United, Slough Town, VS Rugby, Farnborough Town, Bognor Regis Town, Fareham Town, Dartford, Maidstone United, Bath City, Woking and Ton Pentre.

+Appearing in the competition proper for the first time were Caernarfon Town, Woodford Town, Welling United and Ton Pentre.
+However, Caernarfon Town's accomplishments brought back memories of predecessor club Caernarfon Athletic's famous FA Cup run in 1929-30 while Woodford Town was the first club from that Essex community to feature in the main draw of the Cup since Woodford Bridge in 1883-84.
+Of the others, Southport and Woking had last featured in the first round in 1978–79, Spennymoor United had last done so in 1977-78 and Bromsgrove Rovers had last done so in 1956-57.

+In a season where the Football League abolished its annual re-election system and allowed for automatic promotion and relegation between the Football Conference and the Fourth Division, 13 Conference clubs (out of 22) featured in the main draw of the FA Cup.
+Ironically, the season's Conference champions Scarborough, who would benefit from the new system and be promoted into the Football League in 1987, were eliminated from the Cup in the first qualifying round by unheralded Northern Premier League outfit Goole Town.

 First round proper

-Teams from the Football League Third and Fourth Division entered in this round plus Altrincham, Runcorn, Frickley Athletic and Telford United, were given byes.
-The first round of games were played over the weekend 15–16 November 1986, with the exception of the Bristol Rovers – Brentford game.
-Replays were played either in the midweek fixtures on 17th-18th or on 24th.
+The 48 teams from the Football League Third and Fourth Divisions entered in this round along with the 28 non-league qualifiers and Altrincham, Runcorn, Frickley Athletic and Telford United who were given byes.
+The first round of games were played over the weekend 15–16 November 1986, with the exception of the Bristol Rovers–Brentford game.
+Replays were played in the midweek fixtures on either 17th-18th or on 24th.